John Travolta: Relationships and family

+On January 2, 2009, Jett died at age sixteen while on a Christmas vacation in The Bahamas.
+A Bahamian death certificate was issued, attributing the cause of death to a seizure.
+Jett, who had a history of seizures, reportedly had Kawasaki disease since the age of two.
+Travolta confirmed that Jett was autistic and had regular seizures, and immediately made his public statements while giving testimony at the trial of two defendants (a paramedic and a former Bahamas senator) who Travolta alleged tried to blackmail him with a multimillion-dollar extortion plot involving private information in connection with the death of his son Jett.
+After a mistrial, Travolta dropped the charges and has credited his immediate family and Scientology with helping him to cope with Jett's death and move forward with his career.
+In memory of Jett, Travolta created the Jett Travolta Foundation, a nonprofit organization to help children with special needs.
+It has contributed to organizations such as the Oprah Winfrey Leadership Academy, Institutes for the Achievement of Human Potential, and Simon Wiesenthal Center.

+On July 12, 2020, Travolta's wife, Kelly Preston, died at the age of 57, at their home in Clearwater, Florida, two years after she was diagnosed with breast cancer.
+Preston had undergone treatment at different hospitals, and at the time of her death, was receiving treatment at the MD Anderson Cancer Center in Houston, Texas.

+Travolta is "good friend[s]" with American rapper Pitbull.
+The two collaborated on Travolta's 2018 film Gotti, for which Pitbull scored and wrote the song "Amore".
+In 2019, Travolta debuted a new shaved head look after receiving advice from Pitbull to do so.
+Later that year, Travolta appeared in the music video for Pitbull's single "3 to Tango".

 Legal issues

-In May 2012, an anonymous male masseur filed a lawsuit against Travolta, citing claims of sexual assault and battery.
+In May 2012, an anonymous masseur filed a lawsuit against Travolta, citing claims of sexual assault and battery.
 A lawyer for Travolta said that the allegations were "complete fiction and fabrication".
 Travolta's counsel also stated that his client would be able to prove that he was not in California on the day in question and asserted that Travolta would "sue the attorney and Plaintiff for malicious prosecution" after getting the case thrown out.
 A second masseur later joined the lawsuit, making similar claims.
 Both lawsuits were subsequently dropped by the complainants and dismissed without prejudice.

 On September 27, 2012, Los Angeles Superior Court Judge Malcolm Mackey dismissed a defamation lawsuit against Travolta and his attorney Marty Singer by writer Robert Randolph because he found that a letter, written by Singer in response to allegations in a book by Randolph, was protected by free speech.